87% Chance of a Kamala Win? Here’s How to Prepare...

 And right now, no matter how folks may be feeling about the U.S. economy, it’s not in recession.

-Data released today shows it grew at an annualized rate of 2.8% in the recent quarter.
-That’s less than forecast.
-But it’s nowhere near recession levels.
+Data released yesterday shows the economy grew at an annualized rate of 2.8% in the recent quarter.
+That’s less than forecast… but it’s nowhere near recession levels.

 It doesn’t matter who you’re voting for.
 That’s when unprecedented social strife could be unleashed as both sides contest the election.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.